 ADDIS ABABA – State-funded Ethiopian Human Rights Commission (EHRC) has to be reformed to correct a miscarriage of justice, said Amnesty International on Monday.

-The reform “could enable it to contribute to the country making a break with its repressive past while promoting access to justice for victims of human rights violations, said London-based rights group.
+The reform “could enable it to contribute to the country making a break with its repressive past while promoting access to justice for victims of human rights violations, said a London-based rights group.

 Amnesty released on Monday a new briefing examining the investigation reports the Commission published primarily between 2016 and 2017.